-Most of the time green and breaker stages tomatoes need extra effort to ripen them indoors.
-Turning and advance stages tomatoes ripen automatically if you keep them on the kitchen counter with room temperature.
+Most of the time, green and breaker stages tomatoes need extra effort to ripen indoors.
+Turning and advanced stages tomatoes ripen automatically if you keep them on the kitchen counter at room temperature.

-Wash and Dry Your Green Tomatoes Before Start Ripening
+Wash and Dry Your Green Tomatoes Before Start Ripen

-Usually, late-season tomatoes can hold various fungus and molds.
-So, don’t forget to wash your fresh green tomatoes with water or light bleach solution after harvesting.
-This will help to remove dirt, bugs, funguses and other molds that stick to the tomatoes.
+Usually, late-season tomatoes can hold various fungi and molds.
+So, don’t forget to wash your fresh green tomatoes with water or a light bleach solution after harvesting.
+This will help to remove dirt, bugs, funguses, and other molds that stick to the tomatoes.

 Methods of Ripen Green Tomatoes

-You may get many different ways to ripen green tomatoes indoor.
+You may get many different ways to ripen green tomatoes indoors.
 Here I discuss some common methods to ripen your tomatoes.

 1: Cardboard Box Method Through Wrapping Green Tomatoes in Newspaper